Genio Tools

 Overview

-Genio tools is a set of tools to configure or interact with MediaTek Genio boards.
-The Genio tools are written in Python.
-You need to have Python 3 installed on your system.
-The Genio tools have been tested with Python 3.6 and 3.9, they may work with older versions of Python, but are untested against these older Python releases.
+Genio tools are a set of tools to configure or interact with MediaTek Genio boards.
+MediaTek and community developers write the Genio tools in Python.
+Ensure you have Python 3.9 or later installed on your system.
+MediaTek tested Genio Tools v1.5 with Python 3.9.

 Note